run-llama/llama_index/docs/how_to/analysis/cost_analysis.md

 #### Indices with LLM calls
 The following indices do require LLM calls during build time:
-- `GPTTreeIndex` - use LLM to hierarchically summarize the text to build the tree
+- `TreeIndex` - use LLM to hierarchically summarize the text to build the tree
 - `GPTKeywordTableIndex` - use LLM to extract keywords from each document